top of page

 1. Home Office Deduction

 If you work from home, you may qualify for a home office deduction.
-This deduction is not just for self-employed individuals; employees who work remotely may also be eligible, provided they meet certain criteria.
-You can deduct a portion of your home expenses, including mortgage interest, utilities, and repairs, based on the square footage of your home used exclusively for business purposes.
+This deduction is not limited to self-employed individuals; employees who work remotely may also be eligible if they meet certain criteria.
+You can deduct a portion of your home expenses, including mortgage interest, utilities, and repairs.
+This is based on the square footage of your home that is used exclusively for business purposes.

 2. Education and Continuing Education Expenses

 Many taxpayers are unaware that they can deduct education-related expenses.
-This includes tuition and fees, as well as certain costs associated with continuing education or professional development courses that improve or maintain skills related to your current job.
-Additionally, student loan interest may be deductible, depending on your income level.
+This includes tuition and fees, as well as costs from continuing education or professional development courses that improve or maintain job-related skills.
+Additionally, depending on your income level, you may also be able to deduct student loan interest.

 3. Medical Expenses

-While many individuals know they can deduct medical expenses, they often don’t realize the breadth of what qualifies.
-In addition to doctor’s visits and hospital stays, you can deduct expenses for prescription medications, medical equipment, and even certain travel expenses incurred while seeking medical treatment.
-Keep in mind that these expenses must exceed 7.5% of your adjusted gross income (AGI) to be deductible.
+While many individuals know they can deduct medical expenses, the breadth of qualifying expenses often surprises them.
+In addition to doctor’s visits and hospital stays, deductibles can include expenses for prescription medications, medical equipment, and certain travel costs incurred while seeking treatment.
+Keep in mind that these expenses need to exceed 7.5% of your adjusted gross income (AGI) to qualify.

 4. State Sales Tax

-Taxpayers can choose to deduct either state income tax or state sales tax on their federal tax returns.
-For those who live in states without an income tax or who made significant purchases during the tax year (like a vehicle or home), deducting sales tax can provide a substantial benefit.
-Keep accurate records of your purchases to maximize this deduction.
+Taxpayers have the option to deduct either state income tax or state sales tax on their federal tax returns.
+This can be particularly beneficial if you live in a state without income tax or if you made significant purchases (like a vehicle or home) during the tax year.
+Maintaining accurate records of your purchases can help you maximize this deduction.

 5. Charitable Contributions

-While most people know that donating to charity can result in tax deductions, not everyone is aware of the various forms this can take.
-Contributions to qualifying organizations, whether in cash or goods, can be deducted.
-Additionally, if you volunteer your time for a charitable organization, you may also be able to deduct certain unreimbursed expenses incurred while volunteering, such as mileage driven for charity-related activities.
+Many people know that donating to charity can lead to tax deductions.
+However, not everyone is aware of the various forms these contributions can take.
+Donations to qualifying organizations, whether in cash or goods, can be deducted.
+Moreover, if you volunteer for a charitable organization, you may also be able to deduct certain unreimbursed expenses.
+This includes mileage and other costs related to the charitable activity.

 6. Retirement Contributions

-Contributions to retirement accounts can provide significant tax advantages.
-For employer-sponsored plans like 401(k)s, contributions reduce your taxable income.
-Self-employed individuals can also take advantage of retirement accounts such as a Solo 401(k) or a Simplified Employee Pension (SEP) IRA, which allow for substantial contributions that can be deducted from taxable income.
+Contributions to retirement accounts offer significant tax advantages.
+For employer-sponsored plans like 401(k)s, contributions lower your taxable income.
+Self-employed individuals can also benefit from retirement accounts such as a Solo 401(k) or a Simplified Employee Pension (SEP) IRA, which allow for substantial contributions that can be deducted from taxable income.

 7. Business Use of Vehicle

-If you use your vehicle for business purposes, you may be able to deduct expenses related to its operation.
-You can either take the standard mileage deduction (which is a set rate per mile driven for business) or calculate actual expenses, including fuel, maintenance, and insurance.
-Be sure to keep detailed records of your business mileage and related expenses.
+If your vehicle is used for business purposes, you may be able to deduct related expenses.
+You can either take the standard mileage deduction— a set rate per mile driven for business— or calculate actual expenses including fuel, maintenance, and insurance.
+Be diligent in maintaining detailed records of your business mileage and associated costs.

 8. Investment Fees and Expenses

 Many investors overlook the ability to deduct fees associated with their investments.
-This includes management fees, investment advisory fees, and certain costs related to purchasing or selling investments.
-While these deductions are subject to limitations, they can still help lower your overall taxable income.
+This includes management fees, investment advisory fees, and certain costs related to buying or selling investments.
+Although these deductions are subject to limitations, they can still contribute to lowering your overall taxable income.

 9. Moving Expenses for Work

-If you moved for a job, you might be able to deduct moving expenses.
-Although the Tax Cuts and Jobs Act of 2017 limited this deduction primarily to active-duty military members, certain expenses, like transportation and storage costs, may still be deductible if you meet the criteria.
+If you relocated for a job, you might be able to deduct moving expenses.
+Although the Tax Cuts and Jobs Act of 2017 limited this deduction mostly to active-duty military members, certain expenses such as transportation and storage costs may still be deductible.
+Ensure you meet the criteria to claim this benefit.

 10. Child and Dependent Care Expenses

-If you pay for childcare while you work or look for work, you may qualify for the Child and Dependent Care Credit.
-This credit can cover a portion of your childcare expenses, allowing you to reclaim some of these costs when filing your taxes.
-Be sure to keep records of the care provider and the expenses incurred.
+If you pay for childcare while you are working or looking for work, you may qualify for the Child and Dependent Care Credit.
+This credit can cover a portion of your childcare costs, allowing you to reclaim some expenses when filing your taxes.
+Maintain records of care providers and expenses for a smoother filing experience.

 bottom of page